edgedb/rfcs/text/1028-cli-hooks.rst

 The debouncer delay can be configurable in the ``[watch]`` section as ``deboucer-delay=<integer>`` with the value being the delay in milliseconds.
+This means that it's no longer sufficient to check the head of the trigger queue to find the script to be executed.
+The entire queue must be checked and all triggers that are older than their delay time must be executed.

 We can introduce a ``[watch.gel-config]`` sub-table for monitoring changes to the various database config values and responding to them.
+This would make ``glob`` an optional key and add ``gel-config = <string>`` as a way to specify which config variable we are watching.

 We can set up a logfile for watch scripts (because that creates a record which survives closing of terminals or reboots) as an additional convenience